GrayTurtle/codeu_project_2017/README.md

 Some basic infrastructure classes used throughout the project.

-## OUR CHANGES (Team 27)
+## OUR CHANGES & NEW FEATURES (Team 27)

 - Swapped out the Java Swing client GUI with a JavaFX version
+- Created a sign-in screen seperate from the main chat

 - Updated the client-side and server-side controllers to interface with new GUI and database
-- Integrated a DERBY local database to save user's database
+- Integrated a DERBY local database to save chat information
 - User's names are displayed in different colors depending on how many messages they've sent

 ## PLANNED CHANGES